Introduction to Spark Commands

 1. Broadcast a variable

-Broadcast variable helps the programmer to keep read the only variable cached on every machine in the cluster, rather than shipping copy of that variable with tasks.
+Broadcast variable helps the programmer keep reading the only variable cached on every machine in the cluster rather than shipping a copy of that variable with tasks.
 This helps in the reduction of communication costs.

 In short, there are three main features of the Broadcasted variable: